bibanon/chan.arc/chan-arc-spec.rst

 ^^^^^^^
 This folder contains the original thumbnails posted in the thread.
 This folder must be included if possible.

-Images in this folder will be named by the post ID followed by the file extension of the image, or of the form ``postid-filenumber.ext`` if there are multiple files attached to a single post, unless they are special files as described below.
+Images in this folder can be named either by the original file name (as reported by the supplier), the post ID followed by the file extension, or whatever other name is deemed necessary.

-However, if there are special thumbnails, such as board or imageboard-specific spoiler thumbs that are linked in the thread, they may be named ``spoiler.ext``, ``spoiler-something.ext``, or whatever best represents the file.
-They must be put these in this folder if a post object in ``posts.json`` will refer to these in their ``thumb`` key.

 index.html
 ^^^^^^^^^^
 This is a purely human-readable file.
 It is created at archive time, and is essentially a file users can double-click on and view the thread that has been archived.
-This should be statically generated by the chan.arc library being used, from ``manifest.json`` and ``posts.json``, using standard templates.

-If generating a html file is not possible, this may be a download of the original imageboard's html with the required file, thumbnail and resource urls changed.
-How ``index.html`` is generated will affect which files will be put under the ``resources/`` folder at archive time.
+Typically, this is a download of the original imageboard's html with the required file, thumbnail and resource urls changed.
+If this is not possible, index.html may also be generated at archive creation time by a template or something similar.

 resources/
 ^^^^^^^^^^
 This folder contains resources linked by the ``index.html`` file.
 This folder may have subdirectories.
-It is only recommended to create subdirectories if the created folder will have more than a single file.
-The recommended subdirectories include ``css``, ``js``, and ``images``.
-If the favicon is a single file, it should be put in the root ``resources/`` directory as shown.
-If there are multiple favicon files, they should be put in a ``resources/favicons/`` folder.

-If the ``index.html`` file is generated by the ``chan.arc`` library, using the template in this repo's ``templates/`` folder, the resources folder inside there should be copied to here at archive time, when the ``index.html`` file is generated.

-If the ``index.html`` file is a 'grab' directly from the image board with URLs replaced, the required page resources should be put inside this folder, following the above recommendations.

-warc/
-^^^^^
-This folder is for storing files in the Web ARChive file format.
-These files may take any file name deemed appropriate, depending on how the archiver downloads and stores these files.
-Storing WARC files allow external archives such as the `Wayback Machine <http://archive.org/web/>`_ to import thread information and allow users to browse the thread exactly as it existed at archive time.
-Users may download and store ``.warc`` grabs of the thread HTML directly from the source, as well as other resources that are linked on that page.
+The file names and paths may be in any format.

 raw/
 ^^^^